Development of stadiums in English football: Brentford

-Brentford F.C., who have been considering relocating from Griffin Park since the 1990s, are hoping to move to a new 20,000-capacity stadium a mile from Griffin Park, and still in Brentford.
-After several years of effort, the club announced in December 2007 that they had been given an option on the site at Lionel Road, and announced two months later a link-up with property developer Barratt Homes to develop the site.
-The proposed move is strongly backed by fans, particularly as it will keep them in Brentford.
-The new stadium may be shared with a professional rugby club.
+Brentford F.C. had been considering relocating from Griffin Park since the 1990s, and after several years of effort, the club announced in December 2007 that they had been given an option on the site at Lionel Road, and announced two months later a link-up with property developer Barratt Homes to develop the site.
+It wasn't until 2020 when they were able to move to their new stadium, the 17,250-capacity Brentford Community Stadium, located less than a mile from Griffin Park, keeping the club in the town of Brentford.

-At one point, it was reported that the club would increase the capacity of Griffin Park (their home since 1904) from 12,500 to 17,000, but those plans now appear to be on hold in relation to the new stadium.

 In 2014 the club announced that planning permission had been granted for the new stadium.
 After a number of delays, a compulsory purchase order was finally granted by the London Borough of Hounslow in late 2016, allowing the club to take full possession of the site.
 In February 2017, Brentford announced that they expected to start work on the new stadium in March.
-They moved into the new stadium for the 2020/2021 season.
+They moved into the new stadium for the 2020–2021 season.

-Construction of Brentford Community Stadium began on 24 March 2017 and finished by summer 2020.
-The capacity of the new stadium is 17,250.